 Durnstein, Austria is another charming destination.
 Drazen, the activities director, led a guided hike to the ruins of Durnstein Castle.
 The medieval rock castle dates to 1145.
 It’s most famous for holding King Richard the Lionheart of England prisoner as a punishment for not sharing his bounty from the Crusades with the Duke of Austria.

 Durnstein is a great destination to purchase some gourmet chocolate and other gifts to bring home.
 Enjoy a coffee, beer or snack and soak up the quaint vibes of Austrian village life.
 Fewer than 1,000 people reside in the picturesque village known for grape growing.
-It’s an extremely relaxed and beautiful destination to enjoy.
+It’s an extremely relaxing and beautiful destination.

 Each day of the trip was fantastic.
 But the day spent in Melk and Durnstein, while sailing between them, was possibly my favorite day.
 The towns are lovely and the scenery is breathtakingly beautiful.
 Read more about visiting the UNESCO World Heritage Wachau Valley in our article on it.